dummied/resque-mongo/README.markdown

 making all your perform()s take one param, that is an options hash, you'll probably save yourself some pain.

+Resque-Mongo will not create any indexes on your queues, only on its meta-data.
+You will need to create any indexes you want.
+Normally, This is not a problem, because you aren't querying by keys, but you may want to create indexes on the class key.
+If you use the unique or wait features, you may want some additional indexes, depending on the nature of your workload.
+Paranoid?
+Test enqueuing and processing all your jobs, and run with --notablescans.

 Back to the original README
 ===========================